Jannyboy11/GuiLib/README.md

 ### Dependency Information [![](https://jitpack.io/v/Jannyboy11/GuiLib.svg)](https://jitpack.io/#Jannyboy11/GuiLib)

 There are two artifacts that you can depend on, either `GuiLib-API` or `GuiLib-Plugin`.
-The examples below use the plugin variant.
+The examples below use the `GuiLib-Plugin` dependency.

+Note that if you choose to depend on `GuiLib-API`, then you need to bundle the classes in your own plugin.
+This can be done by your build tool using the maven-shade-plugin, gradle shadow plugin, or sbt-assembly plugin.

 ##### module-info.java